johnstewart1990/ASIC-Bitcoin-privatekey-Miner/README.md

 # ASIC-Bitcoin-privatekey-Miner
 + NEW!
 Firmware S9, T9, S17, to S19Pro
-+ ASIC-Bitcoin-privatekey-Miner (Solo mining) We only sell this file to 20 people. https://satoshidisk.com/pay/CBZ5ZX
++ We only sell this file to 20 people.
++ ASIC-Bitcoin-privatekey-Miner (Solo mining) https://satoshidisk.com/pay/CBZ5ZX